runnerup96/breaking-the-chain-intervention/README.md

-## Breaking the chain ⛓️‍💥: A Front-Door Causal Analysis of Chain-of-Thought Mediation
+## Breaking the Chain ⛓️‍💥: A Causal Analysis of Faithful Reasoning in LLMs

 ## Code Structure Overview